page last edited on 28 January 2017

 To use product variants in your store, you will need to install the module Product variants by X-Cart team.
 For installation instructions, see Installing modules from the Marketplace.

-As a result, you should have the module Product variants listed in your store’s Installed modules section (Extensions > Installed modules).
+As a result, you should have the module Product variants listed in your store’s Enabled modules section (Addons > Enabled modules).
 Make sure it is enabled:

 To configure product variants for a product: